ArielUW/IMLLA-FinalProject/dataset/jobtitles/readme.md

 There are 2 distinct example types (1 and 0) which are described below.

+All of the examples have been shuffled at two distinct stages:
+* after all the examples have been sorted by type, but before the splitting (to ensure random distribution of differnet sources over each split),
+* after the data was split (to ensure random order of 0s and 1s witin each split).

 ### Type 1

 Those are the sentences that contain nouns designating job titles.
 In the [source_sentence] column, the job title is gendered.
 In the [target_sencence] column, the gendered job title has been replaced with so-called "personative" (see below).